 The staff of the Growth Management Department Comprehensive Planning Division has reviewed the application and finds it in compliance with the applicable regulations.
 There are no unresolved issues associated with this application.
 Changes to the zoning atlas authorize no development activity.
-Any specific department issues will be addressed at such time as development of the subject site is proposed.
+Any site plan, design, or procedural issues will be addressed at such time as development of a particular site is proposed.

-E. Recommendation
+9. Recommendation